vtfk/azf-archive/README.md

 ```

 #### `Optional: With newSchools as parameter, for granting reading permissions for new school(s)`
-Must be array of school(s), where each school is the full name of the school.
+Must be array of school(s), where each school is the official name of the school.
 [See available school names here](https://github.com/vtfk/vtfk-schools-info/blob/master/lib/data/schools.json)
 ```json
 {
   "ssn": "01010101011",